Tilings in vertex ordered graphs: Abstract

 \section{Abstract}

 Over recent years there has been much interest in both Tur\'an and Ramsey properties of \emph{vertex ordered graphs}.
 In this paper we initiate the study of embedding spanning structures into vertex ordered graphs.
 In particular, we introduce a general framework for approaching the problem of determining the minimum degree threshold for forcing a \emph{perfect $H$-tiling} in an ordered graph.
 In the (unordered) graph setting, this problem was resolved by K\"uhn and Osthus [The minimum degree threshold for perfect graph packings, Combinatorica, 2009].
 We use our general framework to resolve the perfect $H$-tiling problem for all ordered graphs $H$ of interval chromatic number $2$.
 Already in this restricted setting the class of extremal examples is richer than in the unordered graph problem.
+In the process of proving our results, novel approaches to both the regularity and absorbing methods are developed.